 Remember, mortgage rates change frequently.
 That said, some broad trends can help you understand where your mortgage rate falls on the spectrum of interest rates offered.
-Generally, mortgage rates offered in California range from 3% to just under 5%.
+Generally, mortgage rates offered in California range from 3.6% to about 5.75%.
 This 2% difference can represent substantial savings over time, especially when you factor in the high cost of living in California.
 For example, considering that the median cost of a house in LA is a little over $700,000, a mortgage rate decrease of 1.25% could save over $63,000 during the life of a thirty-year mortgage.

 While a general rule of thumb is to consider refinancing once mortgage rates fall a percentage point below your mortgage rate, there may be other reasons beyond interest rates to refinance.
 Understanding how refinancing falls into your overall financial goals can help you avoid making any hasty decisions.